anaclarx/PokedexProject/README.md

 # Pokedex Porject

 The project that was coded is located at the PokedexProject folder.
-All the other folders are were created and are a reference to the materials and classes given at the course by
+All the other folders were created and are a reference to the materials and classes given at the course by
 Quentin Richaud.